-- Provost and vice president for academic affairs calls for nomination of eligible faculty to be submitted to the department/school chair and forms the University Distinguished Teacher Committee. - 9/1 Nomination(s) submitted by a tenured departmental colleague in the nominee's discipline. - 10/1 Chair of the department/school conducts a secret ballot of the department/school full-time faculty members to select the nominees and forwards the nominees who received a majority of the vote, including the votes, to the college dean. - 11/1 College dean evaluates the credentials of the department/school nominees and selects the college nominees for submission to the University Distinguished Teacher Committee via the Provost's office.
-The number of college nominees shall not exceed 10% of the college's full-time non-tenure-track and non-tenured faculty - 12/1 University Distinguished Teacher Committee reviews the college nominees and submits its recommendations to the provost and vice president for academic affairs.
-Nominees forwarded to the provost and vice president for academic affairs must have an affirmative vote of at least four Committee members. - 1/1 Provost and vice president for academic affairs decides which of the University Distinguished Teacher nominees submitted by the Committee will be designated as University Distinguished Teachers.
+- Provost and vice president for academic affairs calls for nomination of eligible faculty to be submitted to the department/school chair and forms the University Distinguished Teacher Committee. - 9/1\ Nomination(s) submitted by a departmental colleague in the nominee's discipline. - 10/1 Chair of the department/school conducts a secret ballot of the department/school full-time faculty members to select the nominees and forwards the nominees who received a majority of the vote, including the votes, to the college dean. - 11/1 College dean evaluates the credentials of the department/school nominees and selects the college nominees for submission to the University Distinguished Teacher Committee via the Provost's office.
+The materials must be submitted to the Provost's Office electronically.
+The number of college nominees shall not exceed 10% of the college's full-time non-tenure-track and non-tenured faculty. - 12/1 University Distinguished Teacher Committee reviews the college nominees and submits its recommendations to the provost and vice president for academic affairs.
+Nominees forwarded to the provost and vice president for academic affairs must have an affirmative vote of at least four Committee members. - 1/1\ Provost and vice president for academic affairs decides which of the University Distinguished Teacher nominees submitted by the Committee will be designated as University Distinguished Teachers.